Steven77nl/aicommit/README.md

 # AI Commit Summarizer

-AI Commit Summarizer is a Visual Studio Code extension that helps you generate concise commit messages by summarizing your staged git changes using Azure OpenAI GPT-4.
+AI Commit Summarizer is a Visual Studio Code extension that helps you generate concise commit messages by summarizing your staged git changes using Azure OpenAI GPT-4 or GPT-5.

 ## Overview